-Russia's charismatic protest leader Alexei Navalny, who challenges pro-Kremlin mayor Sergei Sobyanin in Moscow's elections Sunday, has galvanised the opposition with lacerating attacks on President Vladimir Putin and the Russian elite.
+Russia's charismatic protest leader Alexei Navalny, sentenced Thursday to five years in a prison colony, has galvanised the opposition with lacerating attacks on President Vladimir Putin and the Russian elite.

 He emerged as the key figure in the mass opposition protests that rocked Russia in the winter of 2011-2012 ahead of Putin's return for a third Kremlin term last May.

 But his sentence in a controversial embezzlement case, which supporters denounced as ordered by the Kremlin to eliminate a dangerous foe, will disqualify him from taking part in politics.

 His sometimes volcanic rhetoric inspired supporters in a way never seen before in post-Soviet Russia, provocatively declaring at a rally in December 2011 that he could muster enough protestors to take the Kremlin.

 He has boldly stated an ambition to become president in 2018 polls and "change the country" and also registered to run for mayor of Moscow in September elections.
 But both ambitions will be in tatters if the verdict is confirmed on appeal.

 Twice jailed briefly for administrative offences during the protests, he is no stranger to tough street talk and told a policeman who roughly arrested him last May that he would prosecute him afterwards.

 Navalny has vowed that should he win power he will put in prison his enemies who tried to prosecute him, a pledge that has troubled some liberals who fear a cycle of revenge justice.

 "I am sure that sooner or later I will have them jailed," he told Moscow Echo radio in an interview ahead of the verdict hearing.

 --- 'Party of swindlers and thieves' ---